LeeCampbell/IntroToRx/content/13_LeavingIObservable.md

 Now that we know how to get back into .NET events, let's take a break and remember why Rx is a better model.

-- In C#, events have a curious syntax.
-Some find the `+=` and `-=` operators an unnatural way to register a callback
 - Events are difficult to compose
+- Events cannot be passed as argument or stored in fields
 - Events do not offer the ability to be easily queried over time
 - Events do not have a standard pattern for reporting errors
 - Events do not have a standard pattern for indicating the end of a sequence of values
-- Events provide almost no help for concurrency or multithreaded applications.
-For instance, raising an event on a separate thread requires you to do all of the plumbing
+- Events provide almost no help for managing concurrency or multithreaded applications

-The set of methods we have looked at in this chapter complete the circle started in the [Creating Sequences chapter](03_CreatingObservableSequences.md).
-We now have the means to enter and leave Rx's world.
-Take care when opting in and out of the `IObservable<T>`.
-It's best not to transition back and forth—having a bit of Rx-based processing, then some more conventional code, and then plumbing the results of that back into Rx can quickly make a mess of your code base, and may indicate a design flaw.
-Typically it is better to keep all of your Rx logic together, so you only need to integrating with the outside world twice: once for input and once for output.

 ## Do

 Non-functional requirements of production systems often demand high availability, quality monitoring features and low lead time for defect resolution.
-Logging, debugging, instrumentation and journaling are common non-functional requirements that developers need to consider for production ready systems.
-To enable this it can often be useful to 'tap into' your Rx queries, making them deliver monitoring and diagnostic information as a side effect of their normal operation.
+Logging, debugging, instrumentation and journaling are common implementation choices for implementing non-functional requirements.
+To enable these it can often be useful to 'tap into' your Rx queries, making them deliver monitoring and diagnostic information as a side effect of their normal operation.

 The `Do` extension method allows you to inject side effect behaviour.
 From an Rx perspective, `Do` doesn't appear to do anything: you can apply it to any `IObservable<T>`, and it returns another `IObservable<T>` that reports exactly the same elements and error or completion as its source.
 However, its various overloads takes callback arguments that look just like those for `Subscribe`: you can provide callbacks for individual items, completion, and errors.
 Unlike `Subscribe`, `Do` is not the final destination—everything the `Do` callbacks see will also be forwarded onto `Do`'s subscribers.
 This makes it useful for logging and similar instrumentation because you can use it to report how information is flowing through an Rx query without changing that query's behaviour.